BaseMax/BookstoreGraphQLTS/README.md

 Note: This is just an example assignment and you can customize it based on your specific requirements and needs.

+## Contributions

+Contributions are welcome!
+If you find a bug or would like to suggest a new feature, please open an issue or a pull request.

 Copyright 2023, Max Base